-Jobs and business opportunities for Shigarthang people are as bleak as their cold nights and those who get hold of some education from the colleges and universities of GB, they are not considered and accepted in universities and for the jobs in other parts of the country.
+Jobs and business opportunities for Shigarthang people are as bleak as their cold nights and those who get hold of some education from GB colleges and universities.
+They are not considered and accepted in universities and for the jobs in other parts of the country.

-A Shigarthang woman starts her day around 5 AM, leaves the house for collecting the woods.
-Usually, she carries 20 kg of woods back home every day followed by everyday chores.
+A Shigarthang woman starts her day around 5 AM, leaves the house to collect the woods.
+Usually, she carries 20 kg of wood back home every day, followed by everyday chores.
 Many of them are tasked to work in the fields besides taking care of the children.

 According to locals, besides Apple, the valley produces over 70 kinds of Apricots.
 Unfortunately, 80% of the fruit gets wasted as there is no proper connectivity between Shigarthang and the world.

 The area offers large reservoirs of precious stones, iron, and gold.
-Although locals don’t have means to take benefits of what nature has gifted them, outside contractors extract ruby, emeralds and various other expensive gemstones and sell them for millions in the international market.
+Although locals don’t have the means to benefit from what nature has gifted them, outside contractors extract ruby, emeralds, and various other expensive gemstones and sell them for millions in the international market.

 Few of the families of Shigarthang have migrated to the cities in search of a better future, but many of them don’t want to end their 700 years old history that started with Buddhism.